The Right to Relationship in Healthcare

 I found out last week, three years later.

-The data was there.
-The test was completed.
-Somewhere, a result was recorded under my name and NHS number in a system.
+The data existed.
+The test was done.
+Somewhere, a result was saved under my name and NHS number in the system.

 But that information never turned into knowledge.